What Is Moore’s Law? Is It Dead?

 Moore’s Law and the Microprocessor

 First, a little background: a CPU (central processing unit) performs basic arithmetic operations.
 A microprocessor incorporates features of a CPU on a single integrated circuit, which itself consists of transistors.
 Nowadays, a CPU is a microprocessor (consisting of a single circuit) with billions of transistors.
-For instance, an Xbox One has 5 billion.
+For instance, an Xbox One has 5 billion transistors, while Nvidia’s Blackwell product, one of the most advanced AI chips, has 208 billion transistors.

 The first Intel microprocessor, Intel 4004, had 2,300 transistors, each 10 microns in size.
-As of 2019, a single transistor on the mass market is, on average, 14 nanometers (nm), with many 10 nm models entering the market in 2018.
-Intel managed to pack over 100 million transistors on each square millimeter.
+Today, cutting-edge manufacturers are producing chips with transistors as small as 3 nanometers (nm), with 2 nm technologies entering early production.
 The smallest transistors reach 1 nm.
 It doesn’t get much smaller than that.

 An explanation of Moore's Law. | Video: CuriousReason